hyperium/hyperium.github.io/_stable/server/hello-world.md

 Also, if `service_fn` doesn't meet your requirements and you'd like to implement `Service` yourself, see this [example][impl service].

+## HTTP/2

+This example uses the `http1` module to create a server that speaks HTTP/1.
+In case you want to use HTTP/2, you can use the `http2` module with a few changes to the http1 server.
+The http2 builder requires an executor to run.
+Executor should implement the `hyper::rt::Executor` trait.

+To implement the Executor, check out the runtime [example][runtime].
+To see the full example with HTTP/2, check out the [full example][example_http2]!

 [service]: {{ site.hyper_docs_url }}/hyper/service/trait.Service.html
 [service_fn]: {{ site.hyper_docs_url }}/hyper/service/fn.service_fn.html
 [request]: {{ site.hyper_docs_url }}/hyper/struct.Request.html
 [response]: {{ site.hyper_docs_url }}/hyper/struct.Response.html
 [parts]: {{ site.http_docs_url }}/http/response/struct.Parts.html
 [example]: {{ site.examples_url }}/hello.rs
+[example_http2]: {{ site.examples_url }}/hello-http2.rs
+[runtime]: ../init/runtime.md
 [impl service]: {{ site.examples_url }}/service_struct_impl.rs